jinweiwong/jinweiwong/README.md

 ## About Me
 ### Hi, I'm Jin Wei!

-I am a **UC Berkeley** student (*Go Bears!*) studying **Electrical Engineering and Computer Sciences**.
+I am a **UC Berkeley** student (*Go Bears!*) studying **Electrical Engineering and Computer Sciences (EECS)**.
 I am interested in all things CS!
 A few fields in particular are iOS development, machine learning and computational imaging.
 I am always open to learning new technologies or collaborating on projects!
 Hackathons?
 Open source?
 I'm down!

 ## Languages and Tools